SultanInStem/harmonic-oscillator/readme.md

 ### Tasks
-- add a spring using a sine or cosine
+- add a spring using a sine
 - try to add sliders
+- refactor code